Derek E. Miller: Corruption Arrest

 On March 24, 2020, Michigan Attorney General Dana Nessel charged Miller, Macomb County Prosecutor Eric Smith and two others with multiple felony counts related to embezzlement for allegedly misusing taxpayer funds for personal use.
 Miller is charged with official misconduct in office and conspiracy to commit a legal act in an illegal manner; both felonies with a maximum penalty of five-years in prison.
-Smith was charged with 10 felonies, including one count of running a criminal enterprise, which carries a maximum of 20-years in prison.
+Smith was charged with 10 felonies, including one count of running a criminal enterprise, which carries a maximum of 20 years in prison.
 Nessel's office alleged that Smith misused approximately $600,000 in funds from forfeiture accounts.
 Smith resigned as prosecutor on March 30, 2020, Miller was placed on paid administrative leave by Acting Macomb County Prosecutor Jean Cloud on April 3, 2020.
-Miller was formally arraigned via video conferencing on May 12, 2020, and was released on $100,000 personal recognizance bond.
+Miller was formally arraigned via video conference on May 12, 2020, and was released on $100,000 personal recognizance bond.
+On September 25, 2023, 4 and a half years after originally being charged, the State of Michigan dismissed all charges against Derek Miller.

 Family connections

 His grandfather, Art Miller, became the first mayor of the city of Warren in 1957.
 His grandmother, Edna Miller, was the first woman elected Macomb County Clerk and served for over 28 years.
-Derek's father, Art Miller Jr., served in the Michigan Senate from 1977-2003, where he was the Democratic Leader of the Senate.
+Derek's father, Art Miller Jr., served in the Michigan Senate from 1977 to 2003, where he was the Democratic Leader of the Senate.
 He sponsored and directed over 300 pieces of legislation during his 25 years of Senate leadership.
 Art Miller Jr. died June 25, 2020, at the age of 73 due to an ongoing battle with lung cancer.

+Post Career

+After leaving Political life, Derek Miller became Director of Business Development for Coyote Logistics, a UPS Company, in April of 2022.
+In September 2024, UPS sold Coyote to RXO where Miller continued as a Key Account Manager.
+In January 2025, Derek E. Miller launched D. Miller Law P.C., a firm that specializes in Social Security Disability, Government Consulting as well as Criminal Defense.
+The marketing slogan of the practice is “Where D Stands for Disability and Defense” and the number is 855-Let-D-Help.